Kabul's new female police chief aware of danger, hopes to inspire others

 "People's mindset has changed a lot towards women and become more radical," she said.
 "My children and husband are worried about my job, but I can't quit simply because they say so."

-A shortage of female staff is one of the greatest challenges facing organizers of presidential elections due in April.
+A shortage of female staff is one of the greatest challenges facing organisers of presidential elections due in April.

 Polling stations are segregated and about 12,000 women are needed to carry out female body searches to guard against bombings.
 But fewer than 2,000 policewomen are available.